 Buying a phone in Japan is a big decision.
-It is recommended that you think carefully about what type of phone you want, what provider you want to use, and that you do some prior research.
-One good way to do this is to sit down with your supervisor, talk about the type of phone you want, and browse phones online before heading out to the store.
-By doing this, you will have a better feel for the phone you want and the provider's pricing and options.
+It is recommended that you think carefully about what type of phone you want, and what provider you want to use and that you do some prior research.
+One way to do this is to sit down with your supervisor, talk about the type of phone you want, and browse phones online before heading to the store.
+There is also the option to use Skype and pay for a Japanese phone number.
+Other online apps, specifically LINE, is widely used among the ALT community to communicate with supervisors and teachers.